JunhongXu/JunhongXu.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 ## About Me

-I am a fifth-year Ph.D. candidate at Vehicle Autonomy and Intelligence Lab at Indiana University, Bloomington.
+I am interested in developing methods that enable physical and virtual agents to safely explore their environments through interaction and enhance their understanding of the world.
+By continuously improving their world model, these agents can more effectively assist humans in completing tasks reliably and safely in uncertain, human-centered environments.

+Currently, I am working on safe reinforcement learning algorithms at Nuro, addressing challenging, safety-critical decision-making and planning problems in the realm of self-driving vehicles.
-My research focuses on decision-making under uncertainty for real-world robotic applications.
+I obtained my PhD from Indiana University, where my research centered on safe decision-making under uncertainty for real-world robotic systems.
-I am particularly interested in developing practical and scalable decision-making algorithms (a.k.a. stochastic control -- I deliberately omitted "optimal" as it is generally difficult to find an optimal solution for many interesting real-world problems) that consider the following commonly existing uncertainties in real-world robotic systems:

-1. **motion outcome uncertainty**, where the robot cannot accurately predict its motion outcome after executing a control command,

-2. **interaction uncertainty**, where the behaviors of other interacting agents are uncertain,

-3. **state uncertainty**, where the physical state of the robot cannot be accurately determined (e.g., localization error),

-4. **perception uncertainty**, where the outcome of a perception model is uncertain (e.g., object class cannot be predicted with certainty due to occlusion).
+My work spans over multiple disciplines, including constrained stochastic optimal control, reinforcement learning, causal inference, game theory, and control as inference.

 Prior to my Ph.D., I also worked on [reducing DAgger's manual labeling in imitation learning](https://www.youtube.com/watch?v=BvOjQcOTBvU&t=55s&ab_channel=JunhongXu) and [multi-task imitation learning](https://arxiv.org/abs/1808.04503) for mobile robot navigation in indoor environments.